osa1/lcl/README.md

 ## TODO

-* Write a configure to set CC, CPP and LUA_INSTALL variables in Makefile.
+* Write a configure script to set CC, CPP and LUA_INSTALL variables in Makefile.
 * Find a way to generate only one `.so` file.
 * Check what happens when read/pop from an empty container.
 Return a consistent value in that situations.
 * Add more containers?